States of Matter

 Unit Sequence: Learning Intentions

-Solids, liquids and gases: To group and sort materials into solids, liquids or gases.
+Solids, liquids and gases: How can we group and sort solids, liquids and gases?

-Melting, freezing, evaporation and condensation: To observe and explain that some materials change state when they are heated or cooled and measure or research the temperature in degrees Celsius (˚C) at which materials change state.
+Observe that some materials change state when they are heated or cooled, and measure or research the temperature at which this happens in degrees Celsius (°C)

 🏁 BIG FINISH